dougbtv/dougbtv.github.io/_posts/2017-02-16-kubernetes-1.5-centos.markdown

 ## Now we can install k8s

 Alright, now that the `./inventory/vms.inventory` file is setup, we can get along moving to install k8s!
 Honestly, the hardest stuff is complete at this point.

+Remember, flannel will be the default pod networking at this point, if you'd like check out the `./vars/all.yml` and you'll see that near the top there's an option to change it to weave if you'd prefer.

-Let's run it.
+Let's run it!

 ```
 $ ansible-playbook -i inventory/vms.inventory kube-install.yml